Alex-Pennington/LogSplitter_Controller/docs/README.md

 # LogSplitter Controller v2.0 - Refactored

+## Project Scope

+**⚠️ Important**: This repository contains **CONTROLLER CODE ONLY**.
+The LogSplitter system consists of two separate components:

+- **🎛️ Controller** (this repository): Main control unit for hydraulic operations, safety systems, and relay management
+- **📺 Monitor** (separate repository): Remote monitoring unit with LCD display, sensors, and visual feedback systems

+Both components work together as a distributed control system but are developed and maintained separately.

 ## Overview

 This is a complete refactor of the original monolithic LogSplitter Controller code.
-The system has been redesigned with a modular architecture that improves maintainability, reliability, and performance.
+The controller system has been redesigned with a modular architecture that improves maintainability, reliability, and performance.

 ## Key Improvements